 Some games that pushed the limits of the Genesis:

-Ultimately, each console has its strengths and weaknesses.
-SNES games tend to look nicer due to the higher number of colours and added transparency, and they often show off fancy background scaling/rotation/skewing effects, whereas Genesis games tend to have more screen space for better viewing of the level, which is especially important in fast scrolling games or games where it benefits to see as much of the view as possible, and they suffer from slow down far less frequently, even when there’s a lot of action happening on screen.
+Each console has its graphical strengths and weaknesses: SNES games tend to look nicer due to the higher number of colours, added transparency, and extra background layers, and they often show off fancy background scaling/rotation/skewing effects, whereas Genesis games tend to have more screen space for better viewing of the level, which is especially important in fast scrolling games or games where it benefits to see as much of the view as possible, and they suffer from slow down and flicker far less frequently, even when there’s a lot of action happening on screen.

-At a more surface level though, I think the SNES games tend to look better overall, particularly the first party games that work to the system’s strengths better than most, and any potential issues with slowdown can be overcome with good programming and well-optimised code.
+At a more immediately appreciable surface level though, I think the SNES games tend to look better overall, particularly the first party games that work to the system’s strengths better than most, and any potential issues with slowdown and flicker can be overcome with good design and well-optimised code.

-Both the SNES and Genesis are capable of outputting mono and stereo sound but the SNES can also do virtual surround sound.
-The SNES uses PCM samples for music that often sounds more orchestrated and rich, and the Genesis uses FM synthesis for a more digital/electric audio experience that’s usually well suited to more dance/techno-sounding music and heavy beats.
-The Genesis music and fx do tend to sound clearer and less muffled than SNES most of the time due to the compression that was necessary on SNES for various reasons, but Genesis sound also tends to be a bit more tinny, harsh and scratchy on the ears.
-Just like the graphics though, it’s important to note that the Genesis has some tricks up its sleeves to go beyond the on-paper specs, such as using the legacy Master System sound chip alongside the Genesis sound channels for more sound channels than the SNES ultimately, although those extra channels sound even more limited and dated than the Genesis’ normal FM sounds and were rarely used.
+Both the SNES and Genesis are capable of outputting mono and stereo sound (with some pretty big caveats in Genesis’ case depending on what hardware model you have), but the SNES can also do Dolby Surround sound.
+The SNES uses PCM samples for music that often sounds more orchestrated and rich, and the Genesis uses FM synthesis for a more digital/electronic audio experience that’s usually well suited to more dance/techno-sounding music and heavy beats.
+The Genesis music and fx do tend to sound clearer and less muffled than SNES much of the time due to the SNES’ use of the aforementioned PCM samples, but conversely, Genesis sound also tends to be a bit more tinny, harsh and scratchy on the ears at the same time.

 Here are some examples of soundtracks from each console:

-Many people prefer the Genesis’ more arcadey sounds but I prefer the SNES’ more orchestrated sounds and also feel it’s ultimately far more versatile and well rounded in the sound department overall.
+Some people prefer the Genesis’ more arcadey sounds, but I [and many others] prefer the SNES’ more orchestrated sounds and also feel it’s ultimately far more versatile and well rounded in the sound department overall.

 Standout SNES games: Super Mario World, Super Mario Kart, F-Zero, Yoshi’s Island, Star Fox, A Link to the Past, Super Metroid, Street Fighter II Turbo, Mortal Kombat II, Castlevania IV, Super Aleste, U.N.
 Squadron, Donkey Kong Country series, Super Mario All-Stars, Super Mario RPG, Chrono-Trigger, Super Ghouls N’ Ghosts, Final Fantasy series, Mana series, Mega Man series, Sunset Riders, Zombies Ate My Neighbors, Super Punch-Out, Wild Guns, Parodius series, SimCity, Pilotwings, Cybernator, Tetris Attack, Super Tennis, International Superstar Soccer, Batman Returns, Contra III, Super Smash TV, Actraiser, Bomberman series, Earthbound, Turtles in Time, etc.